-As parent/guardian of the identified student on the previous page, I have read the Acceptable Use Policy for MRVTHS.
+As parent/guardian of the identified student on the previous page, I have read the Acceptable Use Policy\ for Monty Tech.
 I understand that this access is designed for educational purposes.
 I recognize that some controversial materials exist on the Internet.
-I understand the access to inappropriate material will be restricted to the greatest extent possible.
-I have discussed with my son/daughter his/her responsibilities regarding the use of MRVTHS network and Internet access.
-My son/ daughter understands and agrees to follow the Acceptable Use Policy of MRVTHS.
-I understand that any violation by my son/daughter of the terms of the Acceptable Use Policy may result in the suspension or revocation of his/her Internet and/or computer privileges (other than directly supervised use during classroom instruction) and may also result in school disciplinary action.
-I will not hold MRVTHS liable or responsible for any materials my son/daughter accesses, acquires or transmits via the MRVTHS computer network and/or Internet connection.
+Lunderstand the access to inappropriate material will be restricted to the greatest extent possible.
+I have discussed with my son/daughter his/her responsibilities regarding the use of Monty Tech network and Internet access.
+My son/daughter understands and agrees to follow the Acceptable Use Policy of Monty Tech.
+I understand that any violation by me son/daughter to the terms of the Acceptable Use Policy may result in the suspension or revocation of his/her Internet and/or computer privileges (other than directly supervised use during classroom instruction) and may also result in school disciplinary action.
+I will not hold Monty Tech liable or responsible for any materials my son/daughter accesses, acquires or transmits via Monty Tech computer network and/or Internet connection.
 I hereby give permission for my son/daughter to use the network at school.
-I further agree to indemnify MRVTHS for any losses, costs or damages, including reasonable attorney's fees, incurred by MRVTHS relating to or arising out of any violation by my son/daughter of the Acceptable Use Policy.
+I further agree to indemnify Monty Tech for any losses, costs or damages, including reasonable attorney's fees, incurred by Monty Tech relating to or arising out of any violation by my son/daughter of the Acceptable Use Policy\.

-Finally, I recognized that the guidelines for the school's 1:1 Chromebook initiative are separate from this acceptable use policy, and that I must agree to those guidelines separately in order for my student to receive their school issued Chromebook
+Finally, I recognize that the guidelines for the school's 1:1 Chromebook initiative are separate from this acceptable use policy, and that I must agree to those guidelines separately in order for my student to receive this school issued Chromebook\

-See Acceptable Use Policy on pages 45-48.
+See Acceptable Use Policy on pages 46-49.

-I. Administration and Instructional Staff 1
+I. Administration and Instructional Staff1

 Academic Programs 1

 Vocational Programs 2

 Technology Staff 3

 Student Support Staff 3

 Guidance Counselors 3

 Specialists 3

 Attendance & Discipline 4

 Business Office 4

 Cafeteria Staff 4

 Athletics 4

 Post Graduate Studies 4

-Practical Nurse Program 5
+Practical Nurse Program 4

 Facilities 5

 Custodial & Maintenance 5

 Office Telephone Numbers 6

 II.
 NEASC Accreditation Statement 7

 III.
 Philosophy & Goals 8-9

 IV.
-Scholastic Information 10
+Scholastic Information

 Carnegie Credit System 10

 Promotion and Graduation 10

-Distribution of Required Course Credit 11
+Distribution of Required Course Credit

 Grades 12

 Report Cards 12

 Honor Roll 13

 Honor Roll Banquet 13

 Interim Progress Reports 13

 Homework 13

 Student Services Extra Help 13

 Parents' Nights 14

-Summer/Night School Credit Recovery 14
+Summer/Night School Credit Recovery

-Dual Enrollment Program 14-16
+Dual Enrollment Program 14-15

 V. Student Attendance 16

 Attendance Policy 16

 Daily Attendance 16

-Procedures 16-17
+Procedures 17

 Notification From the Dean of Students 17

 Long Term Medical Absence 17-18

 Attendance Appeal Process 18

 Make-up Work 18

+Truancy 19